 The following discussion should be read in conjunction with the consolidated financial statements and notes of MasterCard Incorporated and its consolidated subsidiaries, including MasterCard International Incorporated ("MasterCard International") (together, "MasterCard" or the "Company"), included elsewhere in this Report.
-Certain prior period amounts have been reclassified to conform to the 2014 presentation.
+Certain prior period amounts have been reclassified to conform to the 2015 presentation.
+For 2014 and 2013, net revenue and general and administrative expenses were revised to correctly classify \$32 million and \$34 million, respectively, of customer incentive expenses as contra revenue instead of general and administrative expenses.
+This revision had no impact on net income.
 Percentage changes provided throughout "Management's Discussion and Analysis of Financial Condition and Results of Operations" were calculated on amounts rounded to the nearest thousand.